 - Remove the premade masa dough from refrigerator, discard the plastic wrap, and re-whip the masa dough by adding a small amount of broth or water 1 tablespoon at a time, if necessary, to return it to original texture.

 - Lightly grease a 12-inch cast iron skillet or 3-quart oven-safe casserole dish with oil, or cooking spray to prevent Tamale Pie from sticking.
 Scrape about 2/3 of masa dough into the cast iron skillet or oven safe baking dish and press to form an even thin layer on bottom and edge of the cast iron skillet.

 - Next add the chicken filling to the cast iron skillet evenly, do not overload skillet, reserve some of the chicken fillings; if you notice it will not easily fit in cast iron skillet.

-- Bake tamale pie til lightly golden on top, 45 minutes to 55 minutes.
+- Bake tamale pie in preheated 375 Degree oven until lightly golden on top, 45 minutes to 55 minutes.

 Use the Pin and Print Options to Save for Later!